 Planning priority Actions and Implications for Campbelltown 2.4: Support the NSW Government in the implementation of the State Infrastructure Contributions Levies for the planned precincts.
-2.5: Contain urban development to existing urban areas and within identified growth and urban investigation areas, in order to protect the functions and values of scenic lands, environmentally sensitive lands and the Metropolitan Rural Area 2.6: Continue to work with the NSW Land and Housing Corporation to support the renewal of social housing within the LGA, consistent with the Communities Plus Program 2.7: Develop urban design principles and standards to guide new subdivisions, development and redevelopment 2.8: Work with the NSW Government to refine and implement Greater Macarthur 2040 to achieve required growth and respect local needs and priorities, and the environmental context 2.9: Work with the NSW Government to facilitate the strategic rezoning of land and the provision of associated infrastructure for identified urban growth and renewal areas, including identification of appropriate staging and alignment of infrastructure provision with anticipated growth 2.10: Collaborate with Government to explore the possibility of re-establishing a Metropolitan Development Program to assist in aligning growth and infrastructure 2.11: Complete and adopt Council's Health Impact Assessment in collaboration with SWSLHD with regard to developing health based criteria for locating high density housing 2.12: Promote housing diversity through local planning controls and initiatives 2.13: Plan and implement infrastructure that improves community access to key service centres, recreation and employment nodes 2.14: Prepare master plans for the town centres identified within the Glenfield to Macarthur Urban Renewal Corridor that incorporate opportunities for in-centre living 2.15: Ensure that quality embellishment for passive and active recreation is provided to new and existing open space to Planning priority 6: Respecting and protecting our natural assets 6.5: Advocate for the implementation of Council's Natural Asset Corridor Principles which consider best-practice standards for determining corridor widths within developments with the Greater Macarthur Urban Release Areas.
-Planning priority 8: Adapting to climate change and building resilience 8.7: Advocate for the delivery of guidelines, including the use of Green Star, to deliver sustainability and resilience outcomes within urban release and urban renewal precincts.
+2.5: Contain urban development to existing urban areas and within identified growth and urban investigation areas, in order to protect the functions and values of scenic lands, environmentally sensitive lands and the Metropolitan Rural Area 2.6: Continue to work with the NSW Land and Housing Corporation to support the renewal of social housing within the LGA, consistent with the Communities Plus Program 2.7: Develop urban design principles and standards to guide new subdivisions, development and redevelopment 2.8: Work with the NSW Government to refine and implement Greater Macarthur 2040 to achieve required growth and respect local needs and priorities, and the environmental context 2.9: Work with the NSW Government to facilitate the strategic rezoning of land and the provision of associated infrastructure for identified urban growth and renewal areas, including identification of appropriate staging and alignment of infrastructure provision with anticipated growth 2.10: Collaborate with Government to explore the possibility of re-establishing a Metropolitan Development Program to assist in aligning growth and infrastructure 2.11: Complete and adopt Council's Health Impact Assessment in collaboration with SWSLHD with regard to developing health based criteria for locating high density housing 2.12: Promote housing diversity through local planning controls and initiatives 2.13: Ensure that sufficient, quality and accessible open space is provided for new urban areas 2.16: Ensure that sufficient, quality and accessible open space is provided for new urban areas 2.17: Ensure open space is provided where it will experience maximum usage by residents, with maximum frontage to public streets and minimal impediments 2.18: Develop an implement a Social Strategy to chart a path Planning priority 6: Respecting and protecting our natural assets 6.5: Advocate for the implementation of Council's Natural Asset Corridor Principles which consider best-practice standards for determining corridor widths within developments with the Greater Macarthur Urban Release Areas.
+Planning priority 8: Adapting to climate change and building resilience • 8.7: Advocate for the delivery of guidelines, including the use of Green Star, to deliver sustainability and resilience outcomes within urban release and urban renewal precincts.
 Planning priority 10: Creating strong and vibrant centres 10.3: Develop and deliver masterplans for the renewal precincts identified along the Glenfield to Macarthur Rail Corridor - Macquarie Fields, Ingleburn, Minto (noting Leumeah is part of the Campbelltown City Centre) 10.4: Work with the State Government in the strategic and master planning processes for the Glenfield Urban Renewal Precinct.